Nv7-GitHub/bpp/README.md

 # B++
 A B++ interpreter written in Go!
-Check docs/docs.md for more information on the B++ language, and docs/programming.md on how to use this as a library, with your code!
+Check [the docs](docs/docs.md) for more information on the B++ language and how it works, and [the programming guide](docs/lib.md) on how to import and use this library, with your code!

 ## Installation
 To install or update B++, do